Mixed Berry Sundaes for 2

 - 2 tablespoons chopped walnuts, toasted

-- In a small bowl, combine berries and 1 teaspoon honey; spoon berries into two dessert dishes.
+- In a small bowl, combine berries and 1 teaspoon honey; spoon berries into 2 dessert dishes.

 - Combine the yogurt, pomegranate juice and remaining honey; spoon over berries.
 Sprinkle with walnuts.